Laura Walker (curler): Women's

 In just their second event of the 2021–22 season, Team Walker reached the final of the 2021 Alberta Curling Series: Saville Shoot-Out where they were defeated by Kim Eun-jung.
 Due to the pandemic, the qualification process for the 2021 Canadian Olympic Curling Trials had to be modified to qualify enough teams for the championship.
 In these modifications, Curling Canada created the 2021 Canadian Curling Trials Direct-Entry Event, an event where five teams would compete to try to earn one of three spots into the 2021 Canadian Olympic Curling Trials.
 Team Walker qualified for the Trials Direct-Entry Event due to their CTRS ranking from the 2019–20 season.
 At the event, the team went 2–2 through the round robin, qualifying for the tiebreaker round where they faced British Columbia's Corryn Brown.
 After being defeated by Brown in the first game, Team Walker won the second tiebreaker to secure their spot at the Olympic Trials.
 The team had one more event before the Trials, the 2021 National Grand Slam, where they lost in the quarterfinals to Tracy Fleury.
 A few weeks later, they competed in the Olympic Trials, held November 20 to 28 in Saskatoon, Saskatchewan.
 At the event, the team had mixed results, ultimately finishing in sixth place with a 3–5 record.

 A few weeks before the Alberta provincial championship, Team Walker won the Alberta Curling Series: Avonair tour event, defeating Casey Scheidegger in the final.
 They then competed in the 2022 Alberta Scotties Tournament of Hearts, where they posted a 6–1 record through the round robin.
 This created a three-way tie between Walker, Scheidegger and the Kelsey Rocque rink, however, as Walker had to best draw shot challenge between the three rinks, they advanced directly to the final.
 There, they met the Scheidegger rink, who defeated Rocque in the semifinal.
 After a tight final, Walker secured the victory for her team with a draw to the eight-foot to win 6–5.
 This qualified the team for their second straight national championship.
 At the 2022 Scotties Tournament of Hearts, the team could not replicate their success from 2021, finishing the round robin with a 3–5 record and missing the playoffs.
 Team Walker wrapped up their season at the 2022 Players' Championship where they missed the playoffs.

-On March 17, 2022, the team announced that they would be disbanding at the end of the 2021–22 season.
-Walker then announced that she would be focusing solely on mixed doubles for the next Olympic quadrennial with partner Kirk Muyres.